-6In the estimates reported below, countries that did not undergo a democratic reform in the sample period constitute a control group throughout the panel, whether they stayed democratic or non-democratic throughout.
-Comparing these on-reforming countries with the countries undergoing at least one reform, reveals that the non-reforming countries on average are richer (but also display more income dispersion, 15-30% higher standard errors).
+&lt;sup>6In the estimates reported below, countries that did not undergo a democratic reform in the sample period constitute a control group throughout the panel, whether they stayed democratic or non-democratic throughout.
+Compared to the countries undergoing at least one reform, the non-reforming countries on average are richer (but also display more income dispersion, 15-30% higher standard errors).
 Moreover, Latin America and Asia are over-represented in the reform group, whereas the Western world (Europe, North America, Oceania) is over-represented in the non-reform group.
-These differences in observable covariates indicate that it may be important to take account of fixed country characteristics in the analysis.
+These differences in observable covariates indicate that non-observable features may also differ across the two groups; it is thus important to take account of fixed country characteristics in the analysis.